-On the first level all codes are listed.
+On the first level of the code branch all codes are listed.
 If you expand the tree further, you see all co-occurring codes.
 On the third level, you can access the quotations of the co-occurring codes.

 If you double-click on a quotation, it is displayed in the context of the document.